 Texas A&M University – Corpus Christi, Computer Science Department

-The University of Texas at San Antonio, Department of Information Systems and Cybersecurity (Also holds the NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R) designation.)
+The University of Texas at San Antonio (Also holds the NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R) designation.)

-- Master of Science in Information Technology – Cyber Security concentration
+- Master of Science in Software Engineering–Secure Cyber-Systems Concentration

-Additionally, the University of Texas at Dallas holds the NSA/DHS Center of Academic Excellence in Cyber Defense Research (CAE-R) designation and offers a Graduate Certificate in Cybersecurity Systems.
+Additionally, University of Texas at Austin holds the holds the NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R) designation for its contribution to research.

 Opportunities Available to Master’s-Prepared Cybersecurity Analysts and Specialists

-Master’s-prepared cybersecurity specialists looking to land a job in information security will find no shortage of opportunities in Texas.
-In fact, according to CompTIA’s Cyberstates 2015 report, Texas is #2 in the nation for tech industry employment.
-In 2014 alone, the tech industry in Texas boasted a total of 581,200 job openings.
-Some 20,100 new jobs were added during that one-year period alone.
-Texas also claimed the #3 spot nationwide for total cybersecurity job postings, with a 113% increase in cybersecurity job postings during 2014.
+Master’s-prepared cybersecurity specialists looking to land a job will find no shortage of opportunities in Texas.
+In fact, according to CompTIA’s Cyberstates 2020 report, Texas is #2 in the nation for tech industry employment.
+In 2020 alone, the tech industry in Texas boasted a total of 43,170 cybersecurity job openings according to Cyberseek, an industry data and job tracking tool administered by NIST.
+More than half of those were found in the Dallas-Fort Worth area alone.

 Perhaps the biggest news, though, comes out of San Antonio.
-In San Antonio, there are more than 100 cybersecurity companies, in addition to the large military presence and leading defense contractors like Raytheon.
-The investment of both public and private sector cybersecurity agencies has led San Antonio to be identified as a hotbed of employment opportunities for master’s-prepared cybersecurity analysts.
+In San Antonio, there are more than 40 cybersecurity companies, in addition to the large military presence and leading defense contractors like Raytheon working with the big federal operations at Lackland.
+The investment of both public and private sector cybersecurity agencies has led to the city becoming a hotbed of employment opportunities for master’s-prepared cybersecurity analysts.

-The job opportunities shown below are current as of May of 2016 and are examples of opportunities that might be available to master’s-prepared cybersecurity experts.
+The job opportunities shown below are examples of opportunities that might be available to master’s-prepared cybersecurity experts.
 These job vacancy announcements are provided as examples only and are not meant to provide an assurance of employment:

 Cyber Security Threat Analyst at Novetta in Houston: